prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 <!--meta: background foundations - can move to dedicated conceptual docs if needed.
 See quickstart for an example of using the `Knowledge Check` pattern: https://docs.prylabs.network/docs/install/install-with-script -->

-Beacon nodes maintain a local copy of the Ethereum's beacon chain, the consensus-layer blockchain network that facilitates Ethereum's transition to proof-of-stake.
-When you tell Prysm's beacon node to start running for the first time, Prysm will fetch the very first beacon chain block - the beacon chain's **genesis block**.
-Your beacon node will then "replay" the history of the beacon chain, fetching the oldest blocks from peers until the entire chain has been downloaded:
+Beacon nodes maintain a local copy of the Ethereum's Beacon Chain, the consensus-layer blockchain network that facilitates Ethereum's transition to proof-of-stake.
+When you tell Prysm's beacon node to start running for the first time, Prysm will fetch the very first Beacon Chain block - the Beacon Chain's **genesis block**.
+Your beacon node will then "replay" the history of the Beacon Chain, fetching the oldest blocks from peers until the entire chain has been downloaded:

 <img style={{width: 100 + '%', margin: 'auto', marginBottom: 20 + 'px', display: 'block', maxWidth: 623 + 'px'}} src={CheckpointSyncAbsent} />

 This sync process can take a long time.
-Checkpoint sync speeds things up by telling your beacon node to piggyback off of a trusted peer node, skipping over the majority of the beacon chain's history and syncing from a recently finalized checkpoint:
+Checkpoint sync speeds things up by telling your beacon node to piggyback off of a trusted peer node, skipping over the majority of the Beacon Chain's history and syncing from a recently finalized checkpoint:

 <img style={{width: 100 + '%', margin: 'auto', marginBottom: 20 + 'px', display: 'block', maxWidth: 635 + 'px'}} src={CheckpointSyncPresent} />